 Where did the test come from?

-Gunning came to argue that writing was often too complex and this complexity was ‘fog that interfered with meaning rather than helped convey it’.
+Gunning then argued that writing was often too complex.
+This complexity was ‘fog that interfered with meaning rather than helped convey it’.
 Robert Gunning Associates sought to help other writers.
 The result was the Gunning Fog index.

 How does the Gunning Fog test work?

 The formula for Gunning Fog is 0.4 [(words/sentences) + 100 (complex words/words)].
 Complex words are those containing three or more syllables.